Day 269

 1. Authenticity

 ‘What this adds up to, then, is this: no more lies, no more pretence.
-Tell your neighbour the truth.
+Tell your neighbor the truth.
 In Christ’s body we’re all connected to each other, after all’ (4:25, MSG).

 Live a life of honesty and integrity.
 The danger of talking about ‘holiness’ is that it leads to intensity.
 But there is a fine line between holiness and being ‘holier than thou’, between being pious and being poisonous!
 Authenticity frees us to admit we’re far from perfect.
 We can be vulnerable with one another.
 This leads away from hypocrisy.